cybex-gmbh/laravel-reflector/README.md

 The ```resolveRelatedModelByTarget()``` method resolves a related Model by the source and the given TargetModel.

 ```
-ModelReflector::resolveRelatedModelByTarget($user, Role::class);
+ModelReflector::resolveRelatedModelByTarget($image, User::class);

-// Returns the Role object that the User object belongs to
+// Returns the User object that the Image object belongs to
 ```

 ### getModelShortName()